webplatform/docs/guides/html_text/index.md

 Before we discuss text, we should discuss the space between the text.
 HTML documents contain non-printing characters known as ''white space'' that separate text.
-The regular space character (space bar on a keyboard) is the most common, but there are others such as the tab character and the carriage return (or new line) character.
+The regular space character (the space bar on a keyboard) is the most common, but there are others such as the tab character and the carriage return (or new line) character.

-In HTML, multiple occurrences of these characters are almost always treated as a single space character.
+In HTML, multiple contiguous occurrences of these characters are almost always treated as a single space character.
 Consider this source code:

 <syntaxhighlight lang="html5"><h3>In   the